ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

 # Description:

-This repo contains the files used to generate the demo-health Google Sheet, that continuously monitors the health of our various demo environments in Klaviyo
+This repo contains the files used to generate the demo-health Google Sheet, that continuously monitors the health of our various demo environments in Klaviyo.
+Below is the sample screenshot of what the data would look likein the Google Sheet doc: